 An independent monitoring committee known as the Data and Safety Monitoring Committee will be responsible for reviewing the progress of the study and making recommendations about any significant changes such as early termination.
 They will review the data collected during the initial feasibility phase of the study and will be particularly concerned at that time with the effect of the alcohol intervention and with recruitment of participants.
 If they decide to recommend that the study should continue, they will then review the Executive Committee's decision about adding additional centers.
-The Data and Safety Monitoring Committee will include a biostatistician, a cardiovascular epidemiologist, experts in clinical hypertension, alcohol research and nutrition, a behavioral scientist and ex-officio, nonvoting representatives of the supporting agencies.
-The Data and Safety Monitoring Committee will meet periodically and, unlike the Study Group and Executive Committee, will have access to all study data as it is accumulated during the study.
+The Data and Safety Monitoring Committee will include a biostatistician, a cardiovascular epidemiologist, experts in clinical hypertension, alcohol research and nutrition, a behavioral scientist and ex-officio, nonvoting representatives of the study Group and Executive Committee, will have access to all study data as it is accumulated during the study.
 The study chairman, biostatistician and project officers for NHLBI and NIAAA will also have access to all study data.